-Pedasa existed some 2,500 to 3,000 years ago in the hills surrounding Bodrum Turkey.
-In the Medieval period the Knights of Rhodes used stones taken from Pedasa to build Bodrum Castle.
+Pedasa existed 2,500 to 3,000 years ago in the hills surrounding Bodrum Turkey.
+During the Medieval period the Knights of Rhodes used stones from Pedasa to build Bodrum Castle.
 It’s one of the oldest civilizations of the Aegean Region.
 Walking paths crossed have ancient cities buried beneath them.
 Today the visible remains of Pedasa are a maze of loose rocks and stone walls.

 The hike over a cobbled road led us uphill to breathtaking panoramic views of the Aegean Sea.
-The vegetation was lush and green from winter rains and wildflowers were abundant.
+After winter rains, the vegetation was lush and green with abundant wildflowers.
 We hiked by grazing cattle and passed turtles slowly making their way along the road.

 Pedasa was in the Caria Region of Western Anatolia first inhabited as early as 3000 BC by the indigenous populations of Leleg and Carian.
-Homer wrote about Mausolus King of Lelegs in the Iliad which details events that took place during the 10th year of the Trojan War.
-The Mausoleum at Halicarnassus was erected in honor of Mausolus.
+Homer wrote about Mausolus King of Lelegs in the Iliad which details events during the 10th year of the Trojan War.
+The Mausoleum at Halicarnassus was erected in honor of Mausolus King of Caria.

 “Lelegs preferred living in high locations away from the sea so they could watch the coast and protect themselves from hostile attacks by their enemies.
 In this civilization, the typical masonry structure included circular walls.
 One interesting aspect of Leleg construction is that materials like cement or plaster were not used to merge rocks.”